BBQ Pulled Pork Crock Pot Recipe

 - your choice of bread, rolls, etc.

 Rinse the pork and place it in the slow cooker (<- I’ve upgraded to this multi-cooker since I posted this recipe) Sprinkle with the salt.
-I only add a little to flavor the pork since the barbecue sauce has enough.
+I only add a little to flavor the pork since the barbecue sauce has a lot.

 Open the beer, but don’t drink any of it!

 Pour the entire bottle or can over the pork.
-Cover the crock pot and set it to high, for about an hour, then turn it to low and let cook for at least 8 hours-either overnight or while you’re at work, is perfect.
+Cover the crock pot and set it to high, for about an hour, then turn it to low and let cook for at least 8 hours-either overnight or while you’re at work.

 I know this doesn’t look pretty, but this is what to expect when it’s done.
 Drain the beer/juices and reserve; we’re going to be using some of it.